gcsrilanka/My-Site/README.md

 :one: Create a folder with your name inside the `My-Site` folder.

-:two: Copy the `Template` folder into the created folder and rename it with your name.
+:two: Copy the content from `Template` folder into the created folder.

 :three: Refer to the [Template.md](Template.md) and change the content as requested.